cdebotton/pruno-cli/README.md

 Executing `pruno --help` will list the available commands.

 ```
+☁  pruno --help

   Usage: pruno [options] [command]

   Commands:

+    generate|g <action> <name>  Generate a new component.
-    add <mix>                                        Install and configure a new pruno-mix.
+    install|i <mixes...>        Install and configure a new pruno-mix.
-    generate:actions <name> [...actions]             Generate a set of flux actions.
-    generate:component [options] <name> [...mixins]  Generate a React component.
-    generate:mixin <name>                            Generate a React mixin.
-    generate:store <name> [...actions]               Generate a flux store, optionally include the names of the ActionCreators you would like to bind.
-    init [options] [scaffold]                        Initialize Pruno for this project.
+    new|n                       Initialize Pruno for this project.
     sandbox                     Start up a sandbox session and interact with your application via the CLI.
+    uninstall|rm <mixes...>     Remove pruno mixes.

   Options: